APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org roles`

-List all roles in an organisation
+List all roles in an organization

 ```
 USAGE